-The Samsung Galaxy Note 5 Nougat update is starting to roll out to more countries and today we want to give you some reasons to, and not to, install the Android 7.0 Nougat update whenever it arrives for your Galaxy Note 5.
+Samsung continues to roll out Galaxy Note 5 Nougat updates to devices around the world and today we want to give you some reasons to, and not to, install Android Nougat when it arrives for your Galaxy Note 5.

-When your Samsung Galaxy Note 5 Nougat update arrives, you’ll be tempted to install it immediately.
-We don’t, and won’t, blame you.
+When Android Nougat finally arrives for your Galaxy Note 5, you’ll be tempted to install it immediately.

 Install Nougat If You Want to Improve Your Security

-If you value your device's security you'll probably want to install the Samsung Galaxy Note 5 Nougat update soon after it arrives.
+If you value your device's security you'll probably want to install Samsung Galaxy Note 5 Nougat update on your device.

 The Samsung Galaxy Note 5 Nougat update will deliver the most recent security patches from Google and Samsung.